IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-3-sample.md

 ---
 layout: docs
-title:  Sample application for IBM® Streams Runner for Apache Beam
+title: TemperatureSample sample application for IBM Streams Runner for Apache Beam
-navtitle: Sample application
+navtitle: TemperatureSample sample app
 description:  description
 weight:  10
 published: true
 tag: beam
 prev:
-  file: beamrunner-2-install
+  file: beamrunner-2a-wordcount
-  title: Installing
+  title: WordCount sample app
 next:
   file: beamrunner-4-monitor
   title: Monitoring
 ---

+You can use a simple application called `TemperatureSample` to learn how to submit and monitor an Apache Beam 2.0 application in the Streaming Analytics service on Bluemix.
+The sample application is included with Streams Runner.
+Some familiarity with Beam programming is helpful, though not required; the [Apache Beam website](https://beam.apache.org/) has a useful [Apache Beam Java SDK Quickstart](https://beam.apache.org/get-started/quickstart-java/) page and other documentation.

 The `TemperatureSample` application takes temperature readings from multiple devices.
 The application splits the readings into "good" (valid) and "bad" (invalid) readings based on a specific threshold.
 It counts the bad readings and generates some basic statistics for the good readings, and finally logs the results.
 The full source is available in the `$STREAMS_RUNNER_HOME/samples/src/com/ibm/streams/beam/sample/temperature` directory, but excerpts are included here to describe the structure of the pipeline.